html5stuco/html5stuco.github.com/_posts/2012-1-17-examples-buttons.md

     }
 {: .lang-css}

+View the source to see additional gradients for older versions of Safari, Opera, and IE.

-See the [Bootstrap library on Github](https://github.com/twitter/bootstrap/blob/master/bootstrap.css#L1873) for the additional styles source.
+See the [Bootstrap library on Github](https://github.com/twitter/bootstrap/blob/master/bootstrap.css#L1873) for the full library's source.